iAdityaSharma2912/krazy-notesy-uploader/README.md

-# Insta Auto Uploader 🤖📸
+# Krazy Notesy Uploader 🤖📸

 This bot auto-uploads images and videos from a folder to Instagram, with AI-generated captions using the BLIP model.
 Runs daily via Render cloud cron job.